 - A water bottle

-- Keep a handsome amount of medicines (and keep extra to be distributed in local people)
+- Keep a handsome amount of medicines (and keep extra to be distributed to local people)

-If you're associated with a trekking organization like YHAI (like I am), things become way too easier, since they guide and help trekkers on their baggage.
-They provide backpack, sleeping bags; they set the tent for you, they manage the food and the route for the trek, etc. However, if you're on your own then do consider one fact that at heights, people often fail to carry the weight of their own worn-cloths (and believe me, I've seen people throwing out their favorite Levi's and expensive chinos).
-There's no room for excessive baggage, however the prerequisites must be met.
+If you're associated with a trekking organization like YHAI (like I am), things become way too easier, since they guide and help trekkers with their baggage.
+They provide backpacks and sleeping bags; they set the tent for you, they manage the food and the route for the trek, etc. However, if you're on your own then do consider one fact at heights, people often fail to carry the weight of their own worn clothes (and believe me, I've seen people throwing out their favorite Levi's and expensive chinos).
+There's no room for excess baggage, however, the prerequisites must be met.

 - Be prepared for emergencies.
-In case of any severe sickness, provide first aid and immediately make arrangements to bring the patient to lower area and to hospital.
+In case of any severe sickness, provide first aid and immediately make arrangements to bring the patient to the lower area and to the hospital.

-- Always protect your body from sudden changing weathers.
+- Always protect your body from sudden changing weather.

-- Camp site should be preferably near the source of drinking water.
+- The campsite should be preferably near the source of drinking water.
 (In case you have the option to select the site)

 - Never camp under trees. (again, subject to options)

-- Pitch the tent on an inclined surface and dig a small trench around.
+- Pitch the tent on an inclined surface and dig a small trench around it.

-- Clean the camp site before setting off and dispose off wastes and litter to protect the natural beauty of the area.
+- Clean the campsite before setting off and dispose of waste and litter to protect the natural beauty of the area.

 - Always recheck the first aid kit before starting off for the next camp.

 While going through this book "Trekking in India", I was repeatedly reminded that "India is here to change you not for you to change her".
-The author obviously had had better insight of the life and civilization in the Himalayas and he actually understood the importance of preservation of the same.
+The author obviously had had better insight into the life and civilization in the Himalayas and he actually understood the importance of preservation of the same.
 The last part of the article is simply Ctrl+C, Ctrl+V from the book.
-The reason, it's not just the foreigners, but also the Indians (on more occasions statistically) often miss on their responsibility (while exploiting their right to enjoy the nature).
-Here are some DO's and DONT's for trekking in Indian valley:
+The reason is it's not just the foreigners, but also the Indians (on more occasions statistically) who often miss on their responsibility (while exploiting their right to enjoy nature).
+Here are some dos and dont's for trekking in Indian Valley: